ByDr. Brennan Commerford, D.C.·Last reviewed: July 2026

 What is the best form of Magnesium?

 Our top-ranked form of Magnesium is Albion® Magnesium Bisglycinate Chelate Buffered.
-It has High Absorption bioavailability, meaning your body absorbs and uses it efficiently.
+It has exceptional bioavailability, meaning your body absorbs and uses it efficiently.
 When choosing Magnesium supplements, prioritize this form over generic alternatives.

 How much Magnesium should I take?